 Petition for Engineering Communication Requirement Consideration

 One option for fulfilling the Engineering Communication Requirement is via petition.
+Cornell Engineering (CE) has an upper-level Engineering Communications Requirement for undergraduates that may be fulfilled through a specialized petition application process.
 Historically, this option was created in order to allow a student's Undergraduate Honor Thesis to fulfill the Engineering Communication Requirement, when appropriate.
 However, other projects, supported and lead by Engineering faculty, have come to fulfill this requirement when such projects are appropriate, proposed in advance, and approved by the Engineering Communication subcommittee of the College Curriculum Governing Board’s Subcommittee.
-Below, learn about this process and access the petition form.
+Below, learn about this process and how to begin a petition application.

 - full evidence of substantive iterative revisions at least two writing-based communication endeavors;

 - original sets of written comments by the identified professor on the student's papers and petition;

 - documented evidence of meetings with the engineering faculty member during the semester, where the writing/revising was the subject of the meeting.

 Commonly, some petition applications are denied, such as those below.
 This is not a complete list; rather, it is illustrative.

 - Communication work that is substantially complete before the petition is filed will not be considered.